• Skip to primary navigation

 side view of mint basil pesto in a white bowl next to a glass jar of pumpkin seeds and fresh basil leaves.

-More pesto and sauce recipes to enjoy
+🥣 More tasty sauce recipes

 I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
-And please do leave a star rating if you tried the recipe!
+And please do leave a star rating ⭐⭐⭐ if you've tried the recipe!

-Recipe
+📖 Recipe

 mint basil pesto in a white bowl next to fresh basil leaves and a jar of pumpkin seeds.